Please join us between 9:30 and 9:55 am via Zoom

 Jesus called them together and said, “You know how among the Gentiles those who exercise authority are domineering and arrogant; those ‘great ones’ know how to make their own importance felt.
 But it can’t be like that with you.
 Anyone among you who aspires to greatness must serve the rest; whoever wants to rank first among you must serve the needs of all.
 The Promised One has not come to be served, but to serve—to give one life in ransom for the many.”

 These are the inspired words of the anonymous storyteller we call Mark and we affirm them by saying AMEN.

 Statement of Faith: Rosie

 We believe in the Holy One, a divine mystery

 beyond all definition and rational understanding,

 the heart of all that has ever existed,

 that exists now, or that ever will exist.

-We believe in Jesus, messenger of God's Word,
+We believe in Jesus, messenger of the Divine Word,

 prophets, mystics, and saints.